Muslim Khuchiev: State service

 From July 2004 to December 2005, Khuchiev served as Head of the Press Service of the President of the Chechen Republic, before becoming First Deputy Chief of Staff to the President of Chechnya in March 2006.

 From 7 March 2007 to 1 January 2010, Khuchiev served as Head of the Administration of Grozny, the Chechen capital, before serving as the city's mayor from 1 January 2010 to 8 October 2012.
 Khuchiev served as the mayor of Grozny again from 11 August 2015 to 25 June 2018.

-Since 25 June 2018, Khuchiev has served as Chairman of the Government of the Chechen Republic - the Prime Minister of the Chechen Republic.
+Since 25 June 2018, Khuchiev has served as Chairman of the Government of the Chechen Republic – the Prime Minister of the Chechen Republic.

-Khuchiev has acted as Head of the Chechen Republic twice - 11-16 February 2019 and 13-21 January 2020 - during the absences of Ramzan Kadyrov.
+Khuchiev has acted as Head of the Chechen Republic twice, from 11 to 16 February 2019 and from 13 to 21 January 2020, during the absences of Ramzan Kadyrov.

 On 21 May 2024, Khuchiev resigned from his post of Prime Minister, according to Ramzan Kadyrov, due to being appointed elsewhere.
 His acting successor is another Chechen Minister, Isa Tumkhadzhiev.